 Board of Supervisors

-- Standing Committee on Regulation and Policy: shared chairmanship EBA Director on
+- Standing Committee on Regulation and Policy (SCRePol)

-- Standing Committee on Accounting, Reporting and Auditing: chairperson Didier Elbaum (France);
+- Standing Committee on Accounting, Reporting and Auditing (SCARA)

-- Standing Committee on Oversight and Practices: chairperson Fernando Vargas (Spain);
+- Standing Committee on Oversight and Practices (SCOP)

-- Standing Committee on Financial Innovation: chairperson Anthony Kruizinga (Netherlands);
+- Standing Committee on Consumer Protection and Financial Innovation (SSConFin)

 Joint Board of Appeal

-The Joint Board of Appeal is a joint body representing all three European Supervisory Authorities.
+The Joint Board of Appeal is a joint body for all three European Supervisory Authorities (EBA, ESMA and EIOPA).
 Composed of six members, it decides on appeals lodged against individual decisions of the EBA.
-Appeal from decisions by the Joint Board of Appeal lies with the Court of Justice of the European Union.
+Appeal to decisions by the Joint Board of Appeal lies with the Court of Justice of the European Union.
 Employees of the EBA, national supervisory authorities and other institutions affiliated with the EBA are barred from membership of the Joint Board of Appeal.
-Decisions are taken by a majority of votes of at least four out of the six members.
+Decisions are taken by a majority of four outr of six votes.

 Banking Stakeholder Group

-The EBA is the counterpart of the European Securities and Markets Authority (ESMA) in the securities sector and the European Insurance and Occupational Pensions Authority (EIOPA) in the insurance and pension sector.
+The EBA is the counterpart of the European Securities and Markets Authority (ESMA) in the securities sector and the European Insurance and Occupational Pensions Authority (EIOPA) in the insurance and pensions sector.
+Together, EBA, ESMA and EIOPA are referred to as the three European Supervisory Authorities (ESAs).
+The Joint Committee promotes cooperation and information exchange between the ESAs.
+It consists of the Chairpersons of the three Authorities and a number of observing members, including the Executive Directors of the ESAs, and representatives from the ESRB and the European Commission.